The 'game changer' that wasn't: Company falsely claimed FDA authorization for coronavirus blood test - KESQ

 Such tests are able to look for antibodies against the coronavirus — a sign of recent or past infection even if somebody never showed severe symptoms.

-But the FDA cautions that, at present, serology tests “should not be used as the sole basis to diagnose or exclude [coronavirus] infection or to inform infection status.”
+The FDA has cautioned that serology tests “should not be used as the sole basis to diagnose or exclude [coronavirus] infection or to inform infection status.”

+But in an Emergency Use Authorization dated Wednesday, the FDA green-lit an antibody test from a different manufacturer, Cellex Inc.

+The FDA told the company “it is reasonable to believe that your product may be effective in diagnosing COVID-19,” adding that the test’s benefits outweighed its risks.
+The Cellex test, then, became the first antibody test authorized by the FDA.

-Instead of diagnosing the virus, serology tests may be more useful for research, such as determining what percentage of the population has ever been infected, according to the US Centers for Disease Control and Prevention.
+Beyond diagnosing the virus, serology tests may be useful for research, such as determining what percentage of the population has ever been infected, according to the US Centers for Disease Control and Prevention.

 On Wednesday, the FDA logo had disappeared from photos of the test on Bodysphere’s website.
 A downloadable catalog from the company, however, still showed the FDA logo above the test.